xygeni/xygeni-extensions/extensions/report_upload/secrets/trufflehog/README.md

 To compile and package the converter its required some libraries that can be copied from the Xygeni scanner lib folder.
 The file `lib/copy-here.txt` contains the list of required libraries, and  `compile-and-package-converter.sh` script can be used to compile and package the converter.

 Finally copy the `trufflehog-converter.jar` generated to the xygeni scanner `/conf` folder and execute the following command to upload a result of Trufflehog secrets analysis to Xygeni.

+    # upload webgoat repository report of Trufflehog analysis example to xygeni
-    ./xygeni -v report-upload -r TRUFFLEHOG_SECRETS.json -f secrets-trufflehog
+    ./xygeni -v report-upload -r test/webgoat_trufflehog_report.json-like -f secrets-trufflehog